nithilabalaji/recipe-analysis/README.md

 | millionaire pound cake               |       120 |   2008 | ['time-to-make', 'course', 'cuisine', 'preparation', 'occasion', 'north-american', 'desserts', 'american', 'southern-united-states', 'dinner-party', 'holiday-event', 'cakes', 'dietary', 'christmas', 'thanksgiving', 'low-sodium', 'low-in-something', 'taste-mood', 'sweet', '4-hours-or-less'] |         7 |               7 |                5 |      878.3 |
 | 2000 meatloaf                        |        90 |   2012 | ['time-to-make', 'course', 'main-ingredient', 'preparation', 'main-dish', 'potatoes', 'vegetables', '4-hours-or-less', 'meatloaf', 'simply-potatoes2']                                                                                                                                             |        17 |              13 |                5 |      267   |

-We know analyze some of the trends in our data.
+We now analyze some of the trends in our data.

 This histogram shows the distribution of cooking times for recipes, using a logarithmic scale on the x-axis to accommodate the wide range of values.
 We can see that the values are quite varied with many around 1000 minutes, or 16 hours.